 We asked around our group to see if we had any former 4-H kids who might know what to look for in terms of fine swine.
-It turns out that we have several ex-4-H swine handlers amongst our team (our Controller and Sales Director among them) and they were more then happy to share their hog farming, showing and selling expertise, along with the emotional highs and lows of auction day.
+It turns out that we have several ex-4-H swine handlers amongst our team (our Controller and Sales Director among them) and they were more than happy to share their hog farming, showing and selling expertise, along with the emotional highs and lows of auction day.

-Once we learned what to look for in a pig, we plans were made to attend the 4-H Auction.
+Once we learned what to look for in a pig, plans were made to attend the 4-H Auction.

 The barn where the auction was held was hot and dusty, and getting hotter as the morning wore on.
 The steers were first, followed by the hogs and then later on in the afternoon the chickens and sheep would follow.
 Everyone used their bidding paddles as fans, which confused the auctioneer and his cronies.
 We watched the Grand Champion Hog and Reserve Grand Champion Hog get auctioned off for vast and astonishing sums, and then settled in for the long list of blue and red ribbon hogs.

-Bidding in a live auction is absolute exhilarating, and if you haven’t done it, I totally recommend trying it!
+Bidding in a live auction is absolute exhilarating, and if you haven’t done it, I recommend trying it.
 We ended up buying a blue ribbon pig from Jesiah, a local high school senior.
 We sat down with Jesiah to learn more about his experience raising and selling his pig Louis.